Looking for an easy Easter Treat? These Healthy Easter Nests are a great option for you.

 - Carob: Use organic carob powder instead of cocoa for AIP.

 - Stevia: I used chocolate flavor liquid stevia.
-You can also substitute 2 Tbsp healthy liquid sweetener of choice.
+You can also substitute 2 tablespoons healthy liquid sweetener of choice.
 Honey, maple syrup, or glycerine will work, with glycerine and jerusalem artichoke syrup being the low-carb options.
 Glycerine is not on plan for THM.
 If you have them both available, I would use 1/2 of each for better results as explained in this post about using stevia.
-Another alternative for low carbers is to use 2 Tbsp of either powdered xylitol or powdered organic erythritol with 1 tsp water.
+Another alternative for low carbers is to use 2 tablespoons of either powdered xylitol or powdered organic erythritol with 1 teaspoon water.
 See this post for more information on substituting sweeteners.

 - THM: If you are on the Trim Healthy Mama plan, this recipe will fit in as an "S."